Randsw/Randsw/README.md

 ### Hi there 👋
+## Interested in topics related to automation of infrastructure deployment for testing new software capabilities
+⚡ Currently working on a system for automatically deploying Kubernetes clusters on Proxmox hypervisor virtual machines for ML engineers
+⚡ I also enjoy writing operators for Kubernetes
 <!--
 **Randsw/Randsw** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.